Last Updated on February 21, 2024 by Eva Maria

 balance, confidence, creativity, focus, imagination, inner knowing, protection, psychic abilities, synchronicity, traveling, visions

-If you want to learn more about crystals, you can join the Merkaba Study Patreon site to receive extensive crystal studies in form of a printable each month.
+If you want to learn more about crystals, join the Witch Community Monthly Bundle to receive extensive crystal studies in the form of a printable each month.

-Record your magical learnings, various emotional and spiritual states.
-You will be surprised how interesting it is to come back to your notes and see how you’ve grown, which spells worked and what you still need to work on in the future.
+Record your magical learnings and various emotional and spiritual states.
+You will be surprised how interesting it is to come back to your notes and see how you’ve grown, which spells worked, and what you still need to work on in the future.
 You can read more about the Book of Shadows/Grimoire/Magical journal in this post.

-- clear quartz, white candle, and rosemary are universal substitutes
+- Clear quartz, white candles, and rosemary are universal substitutes

 If you don’t have a specific item on hand, you can always substitute it with another thing.
 The great universal tools are white candles, clear quartz, and rosemary.